I'll bet you didn't know that there really is an all-in-one solution: regenerative grazing for healthy land, soil, water and food…

 But we've already made a HUGE difference with our voting dollars…

-If I need to, now I can find things like organic locally made breads.
-And there are not just one but several options of organic whole milk, even grass-fed yogurt on the shelves at the store one mile from us!
+If I need to, now I can find things like organic locally made fermented bread.
+And there is even whole-milk organic grass-fed yogurt on the shelves at the store one mile from us!
 That's not all.
-The no-GMO label is everywhere these days, and my local grocery store can barely keep the organic foods restocked fast enough before it's gone again.
+The no-GMO label is everywhere these days, and my local grocery store can barely keep the organic foods restocked fast enough before they're gone again.

 It's not just corporations who are noticing what all of us have demanded with our food choices.